 - Participating in our programs, e.g. YWAR (Young Womyn Program), Womyn & War, co-facilitation of our support groups and drop-ins, public education, legal advocacy, assistance with fundraising, and individual support.

 - Understanding of our Feminist-based support work model.

 - Acting with respect for others, and sharing power and knowledge.

-- Assisting in the training of new Collective Members, and participating in on-going personal development.
+- Assisting in the training of new volunteers, and participating in on-going personal development.